RishiKrYML/CoPilotAssistedAppDevelopment/README.md

 https://user-images.githubusercontent.com/97149381/220015011-ac0b4399-3ce3-4ce6-a8bf-963a3beac73b.mov

 The Copilot was easily able to create the data model with the given properties.
-It can also create some random properties based on file name if we don't define the properties.
+It can also create some random properties based on the file name if we don't define the properties.
-It can detect the data type based on name of property.
-In the above code we can see that it identified the datatype of `id` as `Int`.
+It can detect the data type based on the name of the property.
+In the above code, we can see that it identified the datatype of `id` as `Int`.

 ## Creating a List to display movie list using table view.

 https://user-images.githubusercontent.com/97149381/220015698-02231c9a-2684-4685-a833-fb3eabc4d550.mov

 While creating a variable to store the list of movies, we can see that Copilot suggested the array of 'Movie'.
-The 'Movie' was created in separate file.
-It was able to scan the files other than the current one.
+The 'Movie' was created in a separate file.
+It was able to scan files other than the current one.
 It suggested the boilerplate required for creating the table view.
-Using this I was able create a table view quickly.
+Using this I was able to create a table view quickly.

 ## Creating a cell for table view.

 https://user-images.githubusercontent.com/97149381/220016739-7e653f1e-245e-4482-be5a-aece0b1aee25.mov

-With just one line comment it was able create whole class to display movie title and poster.
+With just one line comment it was able to create a whole class to display movie title and poster.
-In the first suggestion it created the cell based on the data model `Movie` that we have created earlier.
-Then I have modified the comment to take two parameters title and posterImage instead of `Movie .
-It was able to change the code immediately with updated parameters.
+In the first suggestion, it created a cell based on the data model `Movie` that we created earlier.
+Then I modified the comment to configure the cell using two parameters title and posterImage instead of `Movie`.
+It was able to update the code immediately according to the comment..

 ## Creating a API to fetch movies

 https://user-images.githubusercontent.com/97149381/220018212-47ec1ab6-1c95-4d64-9e5d-9bb91a87b4f2.mov

-I asked Copilot to fetch movies from the given API.
+Then I asked Copilot to fetch movies from the given API.
 It was able to successfully fetch the movies.
-It has written a line to decode the data from `Movie`, but I had to make some changes manually to 'Movie' to make it decodable.
+It has also written code to decode the data from `Movie`, but I had to make some changes manually to 'Movie' to make it decodable.

 ## Calling the API